SSIEK-unimelb/comp30019-proj/GDD.md

 * Puzzle Mechanics:
     * Sacrifice circles - function like pressure plates for the enemy bodies, where the body activates some kind of event.
-    * Navigation - maps on each floor that inform the player about the layout of each area including alternate paths.
+    * GobEye - use the goblin eye to peek around corners and check for enemies!